jswerdfeger/EagerAsyncEnumerable/README.md

 to complete.

-The idea is, while your consumer is busy processing a result returned from the source `IAsyncEnumerable`, why not go ahead and continue to load items from your source `IAsyncEnumerable` at the same time as the consumer?
-You can have them queued and ready the moment the consumer is available to process another item. **EagerAsyncEnumerable** makes it easy to do this without needing to manually stickhandle the tasks and the queue.
+The idea is, while your consumer is busy processing a result returned from the source `IAsyncEnumerable`, why not go ahead and produce the next item from your source `IAsyncEnumerable` at the same time?
+You can have items queued and immediately ready the moment the consumer is available to process another item. **EagerAsyncEnumerable** makes it easy to do this without needing to manually stickhandle the tasks and the queue.